510 Grove St, Norwell, MA 02061, USA

 Owned By: Town of Norwell

-These 44 acres of historic woodlots contain walking trails through forest and wetland with a few small footbridges.
+These 44 acres of historic woodlots contain 2 miles of walking trails through forest and wetlands, with a few small footbridges.
 Owned by Norwell Conservation.
 Contiguous with Simon Hill and Bowker Street Conservation Area.

 The Hatch Lots are named for a local farmer, Samuel Hatch.
 He and his sons owned the property until 1844, and used it as a woodlot where they would harvest trees for firewood and construction materials.
 The Hatch Lots Conservation Area was established in 1977, with 30 acres of town-owned wood lots, plus 14 acres purchased from the Loring Farm Trust.
 Hornstra Farm is immediately adjacent (southwest).